acquia/content-hub-php/README.md

 <?php

 use Acquia\ContentHubClient\ContentHub;
+// For versions => 1.3, HMAC middleware is required.
+use Acquia\ContentHubClient\Middleware\MiddlewareHmacV1;

 // The URL to the Content Hub instance, provided by Acquia.
 Note that us-east-1
 // might be replaced by a region that is within your geographic proximity.